mfussi66/waves/README.md

 # waves
-An attempt at reproducing Joy Division's Unknown Pleasures artwork in pure C and Allegro 4.4.
+An attempt at reproducing Joy Division's Unknown Pleasures cover art in pure C and Allegro 4.4.

 Something along these lines: